andrewsenius/l.zhang/index.md

 ## Biography [[About Le](https://about.me/l.zhang)]

 I am currently a PhD candidate in the Centre of Computational Imaging and Simulation Technologies in Biomedicine (**CISTIB**), from University of Sheffield.
-I work under the supervision of **Prof. Dr. Alejandro F Frangi** (IEEE Fellow), I also have a close link with Dr. Marco Pereanez, Prof. Dr. Steffen Peterson (Queen Mary University of London), Prof. Dr. Stefan K. Piechnik and Prof. Dr. Stefan Neubauer (University of Oxford).
+I work under the supervision of **Prof. Dr. Alejandro F Frangi** (IEEE Fellow), I also have a close link with **Dr. Marco Pereanez**, **Prof. Dr. Steffen Peterson** (Queen Mary University of London), **Prof. Dr. Stefan K. Piechnik** and **Prof. Dr. Stefan Neubauer** (University of Oxford).
 I received my MSc degree from Wuhan University of Technology in 2015, and BSc degree from South-Central University for Nationalities in 2012.

 My research interests lie in Medical Image Computing and Machine Learning.
 My current research topic is Population Cardiac MRI Quality Assessment and Deep Learning.